 - Explain the topic to someone else.
-If you can clearly and accurately describe a topic or concept, you know you’re on the right track!
+If you can clearly and accurately describe an issue or concept, you know you’re on the right track!

-If you find yourself confused or frustrated while prepping for a test, that’s perfectly fine!
+If you’re confused or frustrated while prepping for a test, that’s perfectly fine.
 It’s okay to ask for help.
 Talk to your teacher about the parts you don’t understand, or ask another student in your class.

 Your brain can only absorb so much knowledge at once.
-Walking away from studying for a bit can actually help you retain information.
-For every hour you spend studying, take fifteen minutes to do something mindless—go for a walk, watch a funny video, or have a brain-boosting snack.
-Keep in mind: if you’re feeling sluggish or tired, caffeine and energy drinks won’t help!
+Walking away from studying for a bit can help you retain information.
+For every hour you study, take fifteen minutes to do something mindless—go for a walk, watch a funny video, or have a brain-boosting snack.
+Keep in mind that if you’re feeling sluggish or tired, caffeine and energy drinks won’t help.
 They may wake you up at first, but you’ll crash later.

-When you’re busy trying to study for a test, it can be easy to forget that sleep is important, too!
-Researchers at UCLA found that regardless of how much a student generally studies each day, if that student sacrifices sleep time in order to study more than usual, he or she is likely to have more academic problems, not less, on the following day.
-The bottom line is, don’t pull an all-night cramming session—it will do more harm than good!
+When you’re busy trying to study for a test, it can be easy to forget that sleep is essential, too.
+Researchers at UCLA found that regardless of how much a student generally studies each day, if that student sacrifices sleep to learn more than usual, they are more likely to have academic problems the following day.
+The bottom line is, don’t pull an all-night cramming session—it will do more harm than good.

-Okay, you’ve prepared as much as you can; you’ve used good study habits, reviewed the information, and gotten enough sleep.
+Okay, you’ve prepared as much as possible, used good study habits, reviewed the information, and got enough sleep.
 Now, all that’s left to do is to take the test!
 Remember to stay positive as you go into the exam.
 Think about how much work you’ve done to prepare, picture yourself doing well, and take a deep breath.
-A little bit of nervousness before a test is natural, but remember—you’ve got this!
+A little bit of nervousness before a test is natural, but remember—you’ve got this.